Hafod Estate (Hafod Uchtryd)

 Address: B4574, Pont-rhyd-y-groes, Ystrad-Meurig, Ceredigion, Wales, SY25 6DX

 Attraction Type: Garden

-Location: By Hafod Church on the B4574, Pont-rhyd-y-groes, 15 miles easy of Aberystwyth
+Location: By Hafod Church on the B4574 just east of Pont-rhyd-y-groes and 15 miles east of Aberystwyth

 Website: Hafod Estate (Hafod Uchtryd)